ostdotcom/ost-sdk-php/README.md

 #### Price Points Module

-To know the base token price point in pay currency and when it was last updated, use services provided by the Price Points module.
+To know the value token (such as OST, USDC) price point in pay currency and when it was last updated, use services provided by the Price Points module.

 ```php